 Base: circa 300-500 adults 15+ who own tablets Source: Ipsos MORI

 Ipsos MORI interviewed a quota sample of 1,000 adults aged 15+ in GB.
 The latest interviews were carried out face-to-face between 26th October – 7th November 2018.
 Data is weighted to a nationally representative profile.

 A variety of other demographic breakdowns are available, including working status, household composition, ethnicity, income and newspaper readership.

 The standard Ipsos MORI terms and conditions apply to this report, as with all studies the company undertakes.
 No press release or publication of the findings shall be made without the prior approval of Ipsos MORI.
 Approval will only be withheld on the grounds of inaccuracy or misinterpretation of results.
 Ipsos MORI reserves the right to amend the Internet Usage Statistics at any time.

 Technological developments are increasingly rapid, presenting a host of opportunities and risks for businesses.
 Today’s consumers are more connected than ever before and this makes online platforms and new devices ideal meeting points for brands and their audiences.
 Ipsos’ Tech Tracker is a GB nationally representative quarterly survey, which measures the emerging trends and developments in technology, allowing businesses to identify valuable consumer focused opportunities.

 Using a modular approach, the survey covers internet penetration and expanding methods of access, smartphone ownership, social networking, games console ownership and the usage of both official and unofficial digital services for music, movies, TV and games.

-This report includes a deep dive into smartphone ownership, as well as the latest data on internet usage, connected homes and tablet ownership.
+This report includes a deep dive into tablet ownership, as well as the latest data on internet usage and connected homes.